Cleopatra II: Early life (before 175 BC)

-First co-regency (175–131 BC)
+Consort and first co-regency (175–131 BC)

 Following the death of their mother, Cleopatra I, in 177/6 BC, Cleopatra II was married to her brother Ptolemy VI Philometor in c.
-175 BC.
-Cleopatra II, Ptolemy VI and their younger brother, Ptolemy VIII Euergetes Physcon, were co-rulers of Egypt from 170 BC to 164 BC.
+175 BC, thus becoming Queen consort of Egypt, but she was declared formal co-regent with Ptolemy VI and their younger brother, Ptolemy VIII Euergetes Physcon, in 170 BC; trio continued to reign together until 164 BC.
+The year Cleopatra II's reign began is considered by Sally-Ann Ashton to be 175 BC, the year of her marriage, but by Tara Sewell-Lasater to be 170 BC, when Ptolemy VIII also became co-ruler.
+Based on the former, Cleopatra II is said to have reigned for 57 years.

+By becoming nominal co-ruler, Cleopatra II became first known Queen regnant of Ptolemaic dynasty.

 In 169–168 BC, the siblings' maternal uncle Antiochus IV of Syria invaded Egypt.
 Ptolemy VI Philometor briefly joined Antiochus IV outside Alexandria in 169 BC, then turned against him in alliance with his siblings.
 Antiochus IV was finally induced to give up his attempt to take over Egypt by Roman intervention.
 In 164 BC Cleopatra II and her husband were temporarily deposed by Ptolemy VIII, but were restored to power in 163 BC.
 After this, Ptolemy VIII was removed from the co-regency in Egypt and made king of Cyrene.

 Ptolemy VI died on campaign in Syria in 145 BC.
 Cleopatra II agreed to marry her younger brother, Ptolemy VIII Euergetes II Physcon, who ascended the throne.
 According to Justin, Ptolemy VIII murdered Ptolemy, the surviving son of Ptolemy VI and Cleopatra II, on his marriage to Cleopatra II, but new evidence shows he survived as a potential heir and served as eponymous priest of Alexander the Great in c.
 143 BC; he was eliminated by his uncle sometime later.
 Cleopatra II bore Ptolemy VIII a new heir, Ptolemy Memphites, in c.
 143 BC.

 Between 142 BC and 139 BC Ptolemy VIII married Cleopatra's younger daughter, his niece Cleopatra III.
 She quickly produced two sons, the future kings Ptolemy IX Soter and Ptolemy XI Alexander, and three daughters.
 These developments are assumed to have increased the pre-existing rivalry between Cleopatra II and Ptolemy VIII.